The Loveliest Time: Composition and themes

 The project featured production credits from Rostam Batmanglij and James Ford.
 Batmanglij shared that the material he had contributed was upbeat, tweeting, "The two we did for The Loveliest Time have BPMs—get ready to dance."
 Jepsen said that the album was "sort of the completion to The Loneliest Time", adding that the songs were inspired by "fantasies" about being able to "travel again and fall madly in love and live life like it's an adventure."

 Critical reception

 The Loveliest Time received generally positive reviews from music critics.
 The Loveliest Time received a score of 79 out of 100 on review aggregator Metacritic based on 8 critics' reviews, indicating "generally favorable" reception.

-Kate Solomon of the The i Paper called the album "really cohesive, exciting and very, very fun".
+Kate Solomon of The i Paper called the album "really cohesive, exciting and very, very fun".
 Steve Erickson of Slant Magazine said the "more joyful, vibrant songs" act as a "sonic and thematic counterpoint" to The Loneliest Time, but claimed that the album is "less consistent" than Jepsen's 2020 release Dedicated Side B. Pitchforks Harry Tafoya wrote that "where The Loneliest Time was steeped in personal loss and pandemic malaise, The Loveliest is strutting and extroverted, drunk off new love and bracingly direct about desire", calling it "a solid counterpart to its sister album".
 Upon the album's release, the song "Psychedelic Switch" was featured as Pitchforks "Best New Track".